 I am a multidisciplinary media maker and designer who uses emergent technologies to practice new ways to communicate social and environmental issues.

 I began my academic career in 2003 when I joined the Visual Journalism program at the University of Miami.
-Today, he is an associate professor and teaches immersive storytelling, digital media, web design and emerging narratives.
-He founded the Department of Interactive Media after establishing a successful M.F.A. and a B.S.C. in Interactive Media.
-He leads the XR initiative at the University of Miami, I am the Director of Creative Computing at the Institute for Data Science and Computing, and am on the advisory board of centers across the University.
+Today, I am an associate professor and teach immersive storytelling, digital media, web design, and emerging narratives.
+I helped found the Department of Interactive Media after establishing successful M.F.A. and B.S.C. programs in Interactive Media.
+I lead the XR initiative at the University of Miami, I am the Director of Creative Computing at the Institute for Data Science and Computing, and am on the advisory board of centers across the University.